Flap (aeronautics): Fowler flap

 A split flap that slides backwards, before hinging downward, thereby increasing first chord, then camber.
 The flap may form part of the upper surface of the wing, like a plain flap, or it may not, like a split flap, but it must slide rearward before lowering.
 As a defining feature – distinguishing it from the Gouge Flap – it always provides a slot effect.

-Invented by Harlan D. Fowler in 1924, and tested by Fred Weick at NACA in 1932.
-They were first used on the Martin 146 prototype in 1935, and in production on the 1937 Lockheed Super Electra, and are still in widespread use on modern aircraft, often with multiple slots.
+The flap was invented by Harlan D. Fowler in 1924, and tested by Fred Weick at NACA in 1932.
+First used on the Martin 146 prototype in 1935, it entered production on the 1937 Lockheed Super Electra, and remains in widespread use on modern aircraft, often with multiple slots.

 Junkers flap

 A slotted plain flap fixed below the trailing edge of the wing, and rotating about its forward edge.
-When not in use, it has more drag than other types, but is more effective at creating additional lift than a plain or split flap, while retaining their mechanical simplicity.
+When not in use, it has more drag than other types, but is more effective at reducing stalling speed than a plain or split flap, while retaining their mechanical simplicity.
 Invented by Otto Mader at Junkers in the late 1920s, they were most often seen on the Junkers Ju 52 and the Junkers Ju 87 Stuka, though the same basic design can also be found on many modern ultralights, like the Denney Kitfox.
 This type of flap is sometimes referred to as an external-airfoil flap.